AANovokhatskiy/pyscarcopula/docs/guide/vine.md

 ## Overview

-Vine copulas decompose a d-dimensional copula into d(d-1)/2 bivariate copulas arranged in a tree structure.
+Vine copulas decompose a `d`-dimensional copula into `d(d-1)/2` bivariate copulas arranged in a tree structure.
 Two vine types are supported:

 - **C-vine**: fixed star structure (one "root" variable per tree)
 - **R-vine**: data-driven structure selected via Dissmann's MST algorithm

-Each edge copula is selected automatically from all available families via AIC, and can use constant (MLE) or time-varying (SCAR, GAS) parameters.
+Each edge copula is selected automatically from the configured candidate families via AIC, and can use constant (MLE) or time-varying (SCAR, GAS) parameters.

 ## C-vine

-A C-vine uses a star structure where variable 1 is the root of tree 0, variable 2 is the root of tree 1, etc.
+A C-vine uses a star structure where the first variable is the root of tree 0, the second variable is the root of tree 1, and so on.

 ```python
 from pyscarcopula import CVineCopula